sunghunbae/decode/README.md

 AAATCGATGTG{6}GAG{6}AGT{6}CGAACTGAATCTACT(12)TCAGACAAGCTTCACCTGC
 ```

 Both of above example files describe an identical DNA encoding scheme in which 3 building blocks of 6 bases and a random sequence of 12 bases are placed between defined constant DNA sequence blocks(i.e. opening, cycle, closing, terminal tag sequences).
 NGS sequences are to be aligned with the encoding scheme.
 For instance, the following sequence satisfies the above encoding scheme.
+Note that additional
+sequences before 5' end or after 3' end also satisfy the above encoding scheme.
+But a single nucleotide
+difference inside the scheme results in mismatch.

 ```AGTTGACTCCCAAATCGATGTGTGTATGGAGGCTATGAGTGCTGGCCGAACTGAATCTACTAGGGAGAGTGCGTCAGACAAGCTTCACCTGCAATAGATCG```